The German Shepherd Temperament - Aggressive or Just a Myth?

-Those who aren’t familiar with German Shepherd temperament may only know them as police dogs, military dogs, search and rescue dogs and tracking dogs.
+Those who aren’t familiar with the German Shepherd temperament may only know them as police dogs, military dogs, search and rescue dogs, and tracking dogs.

 They are capable of being a therapy dog as much as a police dog.